Trul khor

 Trul khor ('magical instrument' or 'magic circle;' Skt. adhisāra), in full tsa lung trul khor (vayv-adhisāra 'magical movement instrument, channels and inner breath currents'), also known as yantra yoga, is a Vajrayana discipline which includes pranayama (breath control) and body postures (asanas).
 From the perspective of the Indo-Tibetan Buddhist traditions of Dzogchen, the mind is merely vāyu (breath or, more literally, wind) in the body.
 Thus working with vāyu and the body is paramount, while meditation, on the other hand, is considered contrived and conceptual.

 Namkhai Norbu Rinpoche (1938-2018), a proponent of trul khor, preferred to use the equivalent Sanskrit-derived English term 'yantra yoga' when writing in English.
-Trul khor derives from the instructions of the Indian mahasiddhas (great sages) who founded Vajrayana (3rd to 13th centuries CE).
+Yantra Yoga was first brought to Tibet by Padmasambhava.
+He is said to have received the instructions of the mahasiddha Humkara, a guru he had encountered in Nepal.

-Trul khor traditionally consists of 108 movements, including bodily movements (or dynamic asanas), incantations (or mantras), pranayama and visualizations.
+Trul khor traditionally consists of 108 movements, including bodily movements (synergy of breathing and movement), incantations (or mantras), pranayama and visualizations.
+However different lineages have variations in the number of movements.
+Specific Bön Dzogchen cycles like the Zhang Zhung Nyen Gyud outline distinct set of 39 movements while other focussed on practices of 5 elementary movements.

 The walls of the Dalai Lama's summer temple of Lukhang depict trul khor asanas.